Vasudhara Falls: Access

 Mana Village and Vasudhara Fall are usually accessible to tourists from the second week of May to October or November when Badrinath temple is open to the general public.
 Badrinath is accessible by motor vehicles from Rishikesh, the nearest railway station.

 Trekking

 The three-hour trek starts from Mana village.
 After passing Saraswati Mandir, the trek becomes very steep, allowing views of Vasudhara river valley.

 The route is stony with some grass and shrubs in the sides.
 Even on a bright sunny day, the weather is mildly cool and breezy (during June to August).
-Sometime misty and fog may appear.
-A light jacket is advised for late evening hours.
+Sometime mist and fog may appear.